ybkim95/gnn_shortest_path/README.md

 # Graph Neural Network for finding the shortest path with A*

-This repository houses the code for "Graph Neural Network for finding the shortest path" \
+This repository houses the code for "Graph Neural Network for finding the shortest path". \
 In detail, it creates random graphs, and trains a graph network to label the nodes and edges on the shortest path between any two nodes with A* algorithm.
 Over a sequence of message-passing steps, the model refines its prediction of the shortest path.

 <img src="results/20211001-230330/thumbnail.png" title="graph samples" alt="sample"></img><br/>